 - NOTE Revision from earlier formula - Throw out grades for up to 2 homework assignments or one of PA#1-3. - Must hand in PA#4.
 Do not to cursory job on this one.
-If grade is less than 60, I may throw out the lowest of the other assignments instead. - I will use optional PA#5 to replace the lowest remaining grade in the formula, except that I will not throw out both PA#1 and PA#2 - · Numerical grade formula: - Max(0.4P+0.6H,0.6P+0.4H) - H is homework average, P is the programming average - Letter grade thresholds vary but usually fairly close to 90-80-70 - Optional project with negotiated modification to formula See me by add/drop date if you want to do this
+If grade is less than 60, I may throw out the lowest of the other assignments instead. - I will use optional PA#5 to replace the lowest remaining grade in the formula, except that I will not throw out both PA#1 and PA#2 or both HW#4 and HW#5 - Numerical grade formula: - Max(0.4P+0.6H,0.6P+0.4H) - H is homework average, P is the programming average - Letter grade thresholds vary but usually fairly close to 90-80-70 - Optional project with negotiated modification to formula See me by add/drop date if you want to do this